derekasola/Derekasola.github.io/projects/project-1.md

   - Andorid
   - Java
   - Alpha Vantage API
-summary: I begun developeing this app for m friend who buys and sells cryto to people in hawaii that dont have access to the exchanges.
+summary: I begun developing this app for my friend who buys and sells cryto to people in Hawaii who dont have access to the exchanges.
 ---

 <div class="ui small rounded images">